jhow24/jhow24/README.md

 ### Hi there 👋 i am Johnathan Rodrigues

-- 🌱 I'm a Software Engineering student
+- 🌱 I'm a Software Engineering student and solution Analyst level 1
-- 🌱 Knowledge in HTML,CSS,javascritp,Java,Angular
+- 🌱 Knowledge in Web Devlopment,Java,Angular and Spring
 - 📫 How to reach me: @jhowjo24@gmail.com
 - ⚡ Fun fact: i believe in aliens